Tag Archives: stew

 Chicken Tortilla Soup

-1 jalapeño pepper, stemmed, seeded, chopped
+1 jalapeño pepper, stemmed and seeded, finely chopped

 2 teaspoons ground cumin